 Each island is unique yet all these destinations enjoy hot sand underfoot, the balm of the water, salt drying on your skin, the caress of the wind, scent of herbs, the brilliance of the light and the impressionist haze all of which make up that distinctive sense of Greece, and could not possibly be anywhere else.

 Chartering the Southern Aegean (Cyclades, Dodecanese, Ikaria and Samos)

 The islands of the south Aegean are the best-known and include the Cyclades (if you want to pronounce this in the Greek fashion, try kick-LAH-thess), Dodecanese and the eastern Sporades islands of Ikaria, Samos and Fourni.
-Here you’ll find the traditional images of Greek white houses and churches.
+Some of the best Greek Islands to visit, you’ll find the traditional images of Greek white houses and churches.

 With the exception of Naxos and Samos, the islands feature bleached rock landscapes and a cobalt sea dazzling under the Mediterranean sun.
 There is a real sense of subsistence and endurance.
 Few uncultivated trees grow here, and those that do are bent crazily southward by the prevailing winds.
 Towns and villages cling high up, protected from the wind and long forgotten pirates.